Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Inference Using Noisy Estimates

 \item If $F$ satisfies assumption \ref{assumption:EV} with EV index $\gamma<0$, then as $N, T\to\infty$

 \end{enumerate}

 \end{lem}

-Lemma \ref{theorem:jointEVT} allows us to solve the issue of unknown scaling rates by using an observation due to \cite{Chernozhukov2011}.
+Lemma \ref{theorem:jointEVT} allows us to solve the issue of unknown scaling rates by using a self-normalization trick similar to the one employed by \cite{Chernozhukov2011} for quantile regression.
 By taking the ratio of two elements in the joint EVT \ref{theorem:jointEVT}, we eliminate scaling factors completely, while the form of the limit is explicitly known up to the EV index $\gamma$.

 Combining lemmas \ref{corollary:evtNoisyCenteredQuantile} and \ref{theorem:jointEVT}, we obtain the following version of the EVT that can be used to conduct inference on extreme quantiles under tail equivalence conditions: \begin{theorem}[Feasible EVT] Let assumptions of theorem \ref{theorem:evtNoisy} hold, in particular, let $F$ have EV index $\gamma\in \R$.
 Let $q\geq 1, r\geq 0$ be fixed integers and $l> 0$ be a fixed real number; let $E_1^*, E_2^*, \dots$ be iid standard exponential RVs.
 Then as $N, T\to\infty$